-Diverse candidates from strong master's-level accredited programs are sought for the Administrative Fellowship Program.
-Competition for this program is intense and selection is a challenging exercise in discerning those best suited, while striving for diverse skill sets, background, work experience and interests.
-Current and previous administrative fellows have hailed from across the U.S. and have completed their academic training at a wide variety of institutions.
+The Administrative Fellowship Program seeks diverse candidates from strong master's-level accredited programs.
+Competition for this program is intense, and selection is a challenging exercise in discerning those best suited, while striving for diverse skill sets, backgrounds, work experiences and interests.

-- Have had experience within the health care industry, such as an internship, externship, fellowship or applicable employment
+- Have experience within the health care industry, such as an internship, externship, fellowship or applicable employment

 - Possess broad knowledge of current and historical perspectives of the health care industry that can include business management and administration, clinical practice management, clinical research and education, hospital administration and management, finance, human resources and organizational development, information systems, and managed care